-Serbia mining: Kolubara mines company introduces integrated production system management for open coal lignite excavation14.
-October 2013. / Mining
+Serbia mining: Kolubara mines company introduces integrated production system management for open coal lignite excavation, Mining

 Overburden system of the Open Pit Mine “Veliki Crljeni”, which was transferred to the OPM “Tamnava West Field” in the mid June when investment repairs were carried out on the coal systems, still operates in the combined operation mode.
 Three months after the integration of the two Tamnava OPMs, production results show that the complete procedure, strategically wieved, was absolutely justified.